decentraland/decentraland-l2-utils/README.md

 ### Get balance of an address

-To make players in your scene send MANA to a specific address, use the `sendMana()` function.
+To get the current MANA balance of a specific address, use the `balance()` function.
 This function requires the following arguments:

-- `address`: What ethereum address to send the MANA to
+- `address`: What ethereum address to get the MANA balance

 ```ts
 matic.balance(`0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee`)